 If an inter-frequency neighbor cell is known according to clause 9.15.2, the UE shall be capable of performing L1-RSRP measurements based on the configured SSB resource for L1-RSRP computation, and the UE physical layer shall be capable of reporting L1-RSRP measured over the measurement period of TL1-RSRP_Measurement_Period_SSB_Inter if deriveSSB-IndexFromCellInter-r17 is enabled on target frequency layers or UE is indicated to report SSB based RRM measurement result with the associated SSB index (reportQuantityRsIndexes or maxNrofRSIndexesToReport is not configured) of the same cell.
 Otherwise, UE physical layer shall be capable of reporting L1-RSRP measured over the measurement period of TL1-RSRP_Measurement_Period_SSB_inter+TSSB_time_index_inter, where TSSB_time_index_inter is the time period used to acquire the index of the SSB being measured given in table 9.3.4.

-The value of TL1-RSRP_Measurement_Period_SSB_Inter is defined in table 9.15.5.1-1 for FR1.
-The value of TL1-RSRP_Measurement_Period_SSB_Inter is defined in table 9.15.5.1-2 for FR2, where
+The value of TL1-RSRP_Measurement_Period_SSB_Inter is defined in table 9.15.5.1-1 for FR1 and in table 9.15.5.1-3 for FR1 for the UE supporting measurement gap occasion cancellation provided that the configuration and conditions in clause 9.1.y.4 are met.
+The value of TL1-RSRP_Measurement_Period_SSB_Inter is defined in table 9.15.5.1-2 for FR2 and in table 9.15.5.1-4 for FR2 for the UE supporting measurement gap occasion cancellation provided that the configuration and conditions in clause 9.1.y.4 are met, where

 - M= 2